What is embedded finance?

 - Float income: a share of interest on funds held in embedded accounts (relevant for embedded banking)

-Embedded lending via a credit broker generates revenue share — typically up to 30% per funded deal for platforms working with Fundably.
+Embedded lending via a credit broker generates revenue share, typically up to 30% per funded deal for platforms working with Fundably.
 This makes it one of the highest-yield embedded finance categories available to B2B platforms today.

 Where to focus for B2B platforms

-If you run a B2B SaaS, marketplace, or platform serving UK businesses, embedded lending is typically the highest-priority embedded finance product:
+If you run a B2B SaaS, marketplace or platform serving UK businesses, embedded lending is typically the highest-priority embedded finance product:

 - High deal value (average funded SME loan: £50k–£250k)

-- High revenue per event (up to £5,000+ commission)
+- High revenue per event (typically £500–£5,000+ commission per funded deal)

 - Relatively simple to integrate (iFrame live in <48 hours)